Frequently Asked Questions

 Yes, the library has a great selection of books, covering topics such as feminism, women’s history, violence against women, lesbian women, women travellers, women in politics, employment and education.
 There are also lots of fantastic fiction, short stories and poetry to inspire and enjoy.

-At the moment, not all of our books are accessible, but there are still lots of books to enjoy.
-Please come into the library for a look or email the Librarian, Wendy Kirk, for more information.
+Please come into the library for a look, search the lending library catalogue or email the Librarian, Wendy Kirk, for more information.
 If we don’t have the books that you’re looking for, we can try to find out who does.

 Have you got a crèche?